corda/corda-docs-portal/content/en/apps/payments/payments-agent.md

   apps:
     parent: "payments"
     name: The Payments Agent
-title: Learn more about the Payments Agent CorDapp
+title: Payments Agent CorDapp flows
 weight: 300
 ---

 The Payments Agent CorDapp is hosted by a trusted member of a network, such as the Business Network Operator (BNO).
-In this technical preview, you can assign the role of Payments Agent to a node on your local network.
+In this technical preview, you can assign the role of Payments Agent to a node on your local network by adding the CorDapp to that node.

 ## Payments Agent and the PSP